Disney Publishing Worldwide

-Disney Publishing Worldwide (DPW), formerly known as The Disney Publishing Group and Buena Vista Publishing Group, is the publishing subsidiary of Disney Parks, Experiences and Products, a subsidiary of The Walt Disney Company.
+Disney Publishing Worldwide (DPW), formerly known as The Disney Publishing Group and Buena Vista Publishing Group, is the publishing subsidiary of Disney Experiences, a subsidiary of The Walt Disney Company.
 Its imprints include Disney Editions, Disney Press, Kingswell, Freeform, and Hyperion Books for Children.
-It has creative centers in Glendale, California, and in Milan, Italy.
+It has creative centers in Glendale, California, and Milan, Italy.

 History

 In 1990, Disney Consumer Products discontinued its license for Topolino, an Italian Mickey Mouse magazine.
 This led Michael Lynton, the Disney Consumer Products business development director, to start up its own Magazine Group with the similarly outlaid Disney Adventures.
 Through Walt Disney Publications, Inc., Disney Publishing launched Disney Comics in the United States.
 That same year, Disney began publishing Disney Adventures.
-In 1991, Disney Publishing purchased Discover magazine from Family Media, placing it within its Magazine Group and purchased the FamilyFun Magazine after its second issue from Jake Winebaum.
+In 1991, Disney Publishing purchased Discover magazine from Family Media, placing it within its Magazine Group, and purchased the FamilyFun Magazine after its second issue from Jake Winebaum.

 Incorporated

-The Disney Publishing Group (DPG) was incorporated in January 1992, and included the already formed Hyperion Books, Hyperion Books for Children, Disney Press and its units.
+The Disney Publishing Group (DPG) was incorporated in January 1992, and included the already formed Hyperion Books, Hyperion Books for Children, Disney Press, and its units.

-In 1994, DPG launched the Mouse Works and Fun Works divisions in February and November, respectively, in order to publish interactive children books.
+In 1994, DPG launched the Mouse Works and Fun Works divisions in February and November, respectively, to publish interactive children's books.
 By April, the Magazine Group agreed with Ziff-Davis Publishing Company to a joint venture publication, Family PC, to be launched in September.
 In June, Lynton left his position as senior vice president of DPG to become president of Disney's Hollywood Pictures.

 In March 1995, with the market too crowded with Disney books, DPG merged Hyperion Books for Children with the Disney Press units.
 In August, Disney Magazine Publishing was reorganized into three divisions, each headed by a vice president/group publisher: Disney Family Magazines, Disney Kids Magazines, and Disney Special Interest Magazines.
 Family Magazines and Special Interest Magazines were expected to acquire additional publications beyond their single titles, Family Fun and Discover respectively.
 Special Interest Magazines' publisher was assigned responsibility for the Discovery Channel TV show, Discover Magazine.
 Kids Magazines included the newly developed Big Time weekly newspaper supplement to have a Fall 1996 launch.
 Magazine President Jake Winebaum was transferred to head up Disney Online.
 On May 11, 1998, Disney Publishing was renamed Buena Vista Publishing Group.